itaylayzer/catan.io/README.md

 ## TODO

--   players trade: global offer
+-   players trade: animations for all reasons & validations
--   players trade: private offer
+-   states: use acordion for height animations